codefellows-seattle-javascript-401d15/22-angular-controllers/lab-allie/readme.md

 In this app, the user can choose to remember the previous animal and message when the `Speak!` button is clicked.
 This will continue indefinitely.
 The user can also choose to revert back to a previous animal and message by clicking the `Undo!` button.

+The user can also change the animal/image displayed via the dropdown menu

 This app uses basic HTML, Javascript, and SCSS for styling.
 Angular is also applied to the HTML page and updated with webpack.

 To build this page, type `npm run build` in the command line.